rtupeaCS260/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
 Two HTML pages.
 One for login and for dashboard.
 Dashboard page displays personalized calendar Team/match choices, Links to interactive map & past matches.
 Hyperlinks to choice artifact.
 - **CSS** - Application looks good on different screen sizes.
 Uses good whitespace to separate team cards, stat boxes, and match timelines.
-Color choice and contrast to separate between Rugby Union and Rugby League themes
+Color choice and contrast to separate between Rugby Union and Rugby League themes.
+Clear alert styling for real-time notifications
 - **React** - Description here
 - **Service** - Description here
 - **DB/Login** - Description here